 Functions of municipalities and joint municipal authorities

-Finnish municipalities have a strong social impact and, on a European scale, an exceptionally wide range of functions.
+Finnish cities and municipalities have a strong social impact and, on a European scale, an exceptionally wide range of functions.
 Local authorities arrange basic public services for their residents, including social welfare, health care, education and culture, and technical services.
 Local authorities are responsible for about two third of the public services, the remaining one third being the responsibility of the central government.

 The Finnish Local Government Act of 2015 stipulates that municipalities shall strive to advance the well-being of their residents and to promote sustainable development on a local basis.
 Most of a municipality's functions are statutory and based on special legislation.
 Municipalities may, by their own decision, engage in other functions as well.
 New responsibilities or duties cannot be assigned to local authorities, nor can they be deprived of existing responsibilities or rights, except by passing legislation to this effect.

 The basic public services are mostly financed by municipal tax revenue, central government transfers to local government and service charges.

 Statutory functions of a municipality